 Second, citronella plants are effective up to about 10 feet from the plant.
 Place a few of the large foliage plants around the area in which you spend the most time.

 Third, Purple Martins are not only a beautiful bird with a wonderful voice; they are a mosquito's archenemy.
 Place a birdhouse specifically designed for martins in your yard.
-You will need a long pole in which to set the house on, as well as a generous opening in your yard to act as a long runway for the birds to coast into their new habitat.
+You will need a long pole on which to set the house, as well as a generous opening in your yard to act as a long runway for the birds to coast into their new habitat.

 Insect Control: Bats Work Free